ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 To be clear, this entire post is about moving away from having code hosted on a single platform, to distributing across multiple platforms through _mirroring_.
 If, for example, you only want to migrate away from GitHub to some single, other platform, then both Codeberg and GitLab already offer the full solutions described above.
-We nevertheless recommend mirroring across multiple platforms, to reduce risks associated with dependence on any single platform.
+We nevertheless recommend mirroring across multiple platforms, to reduce the risk of dependence on a single platform creating a single point of failure.

 As described above, the easiest way to manage one Git repository across multiple platforms is to use one primary source to which you `push`, and from where you may `pull`.
 All other remote origins should be considered `push` mirrors only, and never `pull`.